Particular/docs.particular.net/nservicebus/hosting/cooperative-cancellation.md

 ---
 title: Cooperative cancellation
-summary: To participate in graceful shutdown initiated by the host
+summary: To participate in a graceful shutdown initiated by the host
-reviewed: 2021-05-19
+reviewed: 2024-05-19
 component: core
 related:
 - samples/cooperative-cancellation